Let me guess…

 Well, let’s go see them.

 Instead, hop on a bus, a train, or a plane that takes you there.
-Then challenge yourself to write a short post before you arrive.
+Then challenge yourself to write a short story before you arrive.

 My advice: leave your iPad or laptop at home.
 Just bring your mobile phone or a pad of paper.